Glossary of property terms

 LTO or LTRO

 The Lands Titles Office or Lands Titles Registration Office established by statute and continued in existence by the RPA to administer the provisions of that act.

 This is a parcel numbering sequence, unique to the mineral claims diagram book.
-None of these are part of current land descriptions.
+None of these is part of current land descriptions.
 See the index pages for the mineral claims diagram book, available in PIERS Online.

 The means by which the property of a debtor is made security for the payment of a debt.
-A mortgage may be of a real or personal property.
+A mortgage may be of real or personal property.
 A mortgage of land under the RPA takes the form of an instrument under which the registered proprietor changes his or her interest in the land with the payment of the debt.
 An example of a mortgage of personal property is a bill of sale.

 The creditor - ie the person to whom the debt is owed, under a mortgage.
 For the purposes of the RPA, the word means the registered proprietor of a mortgage.